OthankQ/100-days-of-code/r1-log.md

 ### R2D38

 Still haven't figured out a way to properly setup Flutter developing environment.
 Taking basic Swift syntax course on lynda.com, all the way up to dictionaries.

+### R2D39

+Finally got the Mac mini.
+Played around with the Xcode playground using the exercise code file from lynda.com lecture.
+Learned how to use objects using IBoutlet and IBaction.